Installation onto compact earth:

 Before any work is started, check to ensure that the roof area is waterproof and in good condition.
 Clean the area with a good brush and clear away dirt;

-We always recommend 10mm rubber or Lazy Pad to be laid over the area.
+We always recommend 12mm Lazy Foam or Lazy Pad to be laid over the area.
 This provides a protective layer for the roof.
 It is also used to enable the artificial grass to be fixed to the underlay and not the roof surface.
 Join the underlay system with our blue tape;

 (Optional) Fix bull nose trims to perimeters where there are no boundaries.
 Never run the lawn up the flashings;